What to do if the DMZ is closed and you’re faced with having to take an alternate DMZ tour?

 The memorial is completely free to visit, and particularly in winter, can be a great spot to warm up from the brisk Seoul air.
 The museum is absolutely enormous with six halls full of information to consume.

-In summing up, I know there is definitely unavoidable disappointment when a key tourist drawcard like the DMZ is closed when you’re in Seoul.
 However, there are many ways to educate yourself on Korean history, catch a glimpse of North Korea and try to understand the longing for unification of the peninsula on an alternate DMZ tour.
 If you’re not able to get there – then an alternate DMZ tour is the next best thing, for sure.

-Want to take an alternate DMZ tour from Seoul?
+Like this post on an alternate DMZ tour from Seoul?

-Like this post?
 Pin to save it for later!